microsoft/DirectX-Specs/d3d/WorkGraphs.md

 `[NodeID("nodeName")]` or `[NodeID("nodeName",baseArrayIndex)]`|N|Define the name of the output node.
 In the absence of this attribute, the node name defaults to the same as the local variable name (*nameInshader* above).
 The variant with the `uint baseArrayIndex` parameter defines a node name including array index (defaults to 0 in its absence).
 It is a `base` index in the sense that for `NodeArrayOutput<arraySize>` which defines an array of nodes, baseArrayIndex defines where the local shaders view of the array starts in a node array that may be larger.
 This attribute can be overridden via the `NumOutputOverrides / pOutputOverrides` option when constructing a work graph as part of the [definition of a node](#d3d12_shader_node).
 All nodes are implicitly part of an array of nodes with the given node name string, albeit typically this array happens to be of size 1 (when the app is simply using the node in a non-arrayed way).
 If array indexing isn't needed, the second component can be any value, typically 0 but whatever the choice, the index is still considered as part of the identity of the node.
 Gaps in a given node array are allowed.
 Behavior is undefind if a shader outputs to an empty array index (via dynamic indexing the output node array in the shader).
 `[AllowSparseNodes]`|N|Allow a work graph to be created where there may not be a node present for this output.
 Or if it is an output array, some of entries in the array may not have nodes present.
 In the absence of this attribute, by default the output must point to a node in the work graph.
 Or if it is an output array, the entire output range must have nodes in the work graph.
 To help shader code know if an output node is present, there is the node output [IsValid()](#node-output-isvalid-method) method.
 Also see [AddToStateObject](#addtostateobject) which allows adding new nodes to a work graph after it is initially created in the gaps within an `[AllowSparseNodes]` node array range.
 Empty space between used array slots will likely incur proportionate storage overhead for implementations - something to be aware of, but may be perfectly fine overall.
 `[NodeArraySize(count)]` | Y (for `NodeOutputArray` or `EmptyNodeOutputArray`, unless `[UnboundedSparseNodes]` is specified) | Specifies the output array size for `NodeOutputArray` or `EmptyNodeOutputArray` objects.  `[NodeArraySize(0xffffffff)]` is equivalent to setting `[UnboundedSparseNodes]` and `[AllowSparseNodes]`.
 `[UnboundedSparseNodes]`|N|No limit to array size for `NodeOutputArray` or `EmptyNodeOutputArray` objects.
 This is equivalent to setting `NodeArraySize(0xffffffff)]`, and also implies `[AllowSparseNodes]`, so those don't need to be set.
 Like `[AllowSparseNodes]`, allow a work graph to be created where not all entries in the array are present.
 To help shader code know if an output node is present, there is the node output [IsValid()](#node-output-isvalid-method) method.
 Unbounded can be useful if when a shader is being authored, the precise number of nodes it will output to isn't known.
 In particular this can be useful with [AddToStateObject](#addtostateobject), adding new nodes on the fly after a graph is initially constructed, such as shader permutations.
 Even though the array size is unbounded, the starting array index for the array is based on the `NodeID` for the output (just like bounded arrays).
 There is still a limit on maximum array index actually used for any given node used in the graph, described in [Node count limits](#node-count-limits).  `UnboundedSparseNodes` should only be used when actually needed (as opposed to applying it blindly to every node output just in case), particularly if [AddToStateObject](#addtostateobject) has been opted-into with the `D3D12_STATE_OBJECT_FLAG_ALLOW_STATE_OBJECT_ADDITIONS` state object flag.
 Here there can be minor additional overhead for some drivers to manage unbounded arrays, worth it if neeeded, but unnecessary to take on everywhere that relatively small fixed array sizes would suffice.
-Note for users of the June 2023 Work Graphs preview, this feature did not exist yet.

 ---